Why Add My Voice To this Watershed Issue?

 I cannot remain on the sidelines of this debate because the stakes for how we understand our Savior are simply too high.
-If Dr. Garner is correct, then Christ’s eternal, natural sonship is insufficient for our salvation without a historical, messianic adoption; if his critics are correct, this novel framework implies that the Jesus Christ, in the days of his humiliation, related to the Father as a son only according to his divinity, but that the same Person could not relate to the Father as a son according to his humanity because adoption was not yet attained.
+If Dr. Garner is correct, then Christ’s eternal, natural sonship is insufficient for our salvation without a historical, messianic adoption; if his critics are correct, this novel framework implies that Jesus Christ, in the days of his humiliation, related to the Father as a son only according to his divinity, but that the same person could not relate to the Father as a son according to his humanity because adoption was not yet attained.
 Because this debate threatens to redraw the very boundaries of confessional orthodoxy, it demands our careful attention.

 This month, Drs.
 Robert Letham and Lane Tipton wrote critical essays against Dr. David Garner’s adoption thesis.
 Dr. Garner responded to those essays.